mindset-dojo/mindset-dojo.github.io/project.md

 ## 🥋 Before You Contribute

-You don’t have to be a coder — contributions can be as simple as:
+You don’t have to be technically savvy — contributions can be as simple as:

 * 💬 Sharing **suggestions** in our GitHub issues
 * ✍️ Writing about your **practice reflections and insights** on [LinkedIn](https://www.linkedin.com/) or [Medium](https://medium.com/)